ipfs/team-mgmt/JS_CORE_DEV_MGMT.md

 - **In Progress** - Issues that someone is already tackling.
 Contributors should focus on a few things rather than many at once.
 - **Done** - Issues are automatically moved here when the issue is closed or the PR merged.

-We track work for the JavaScript implementation of the IPFS protocol in 3 separate waffle boards:
+We track work for the JavaScript implementation of IPFS, libp2p and IPLD in 3 separate waffle boards:

 - [js-ipfs](http://waffle.io/ipfs/js-ipfs)
 - [js-libp2p](http://waffle.io/libp2p/js-libp2p)